 - Company management body submits draft restructuring plan to shareholders; approved by shareholders in accordance with statutory decision making procedure governing the appropriate form of legal entity.
-If the law does not provide such a procedure, then approval according to the procedure / majorities established in the founding documents and if these are silent, then approval requires more than 1/2 majority of shareholders participating in the shareholders' meeting. - IP takes steps to establish, submit for approval and implement a restructuring plan, advise on drafting of the restructuring plan, convene and participate in creditors' meetings.
+If the law does not provide such a procedure, then approval according to the procedure / majorities established in the founding documents and if these are silent, then approval requires more than 1/2 majority of shareholders participating in the shareholders' meeting - IP takes steps to establish, submit for approval and implement a restructuring plan, advise on drafting of the restructuring plan, convene and participate in creditors' meetings - The draft restructuring plan is approved by creditors if approved in each group of creditors by affected creditors whose claims amount to at least 1/2 of the total amount of court approved claims in that group (1st group creditors secured by pledge/mortgage, 2nd group: all other creditors).
+A cross-class cram down or a cram down on dissenting shareholders is possible.
+A cram down on dissenting creditors requires a majority of more than 1/2 of all votes of creditors in the approving group.
+A cram down on dissenting shareholders would require a qualified majority of 2/3 of all votes in each of the creditor groups. - After approval of the draft restructuring plan by the creditors and shareholders of the company, company manager or IP submits the draft restructuring plan to the court - The draft restructuring plan must be submitted to the court within 4 months after the decision of the court to open restructuring proceedings takes effect; this term can be prolonged once by the court up to a total of 6 months

-- The draft restructuring plan is approved by creditors if approved in each group of creditors by affected creditors whose claims amount to at least 1/2 of the total amount of court approved claims in that group (1st group creditors secured by pledge/mortgage, 2nd group: all other creditors). - After approval of the draft restructuring plan by the creditors and shareholders of the company, company manager or IP submits the draft restructuring plan to the court. - The draft restructuring plan must be submitted to the court within 4 months after the decision of the court to open restructuring proceedings takes effect; this term can be prolonged once by the court up to a total of 6 months. - Court issues a decision within 14 calendar days upon receipt of the above documents; appeal against the approval does not suspend implementation of the restructuring plan. - Amendments to restructuring plan are subject to the above procedure for approving restructuring plan.
+- Court issues a decision within 14 calendar days upon receipt of the above documents; appeal against the approval does not suspend implementation of the restructuring plan - Amendments to restructuring plan are subject to the above procedure for approving restructuring plan

-- Management body applies for restructuring proceedings. - A creditor may also initiate the restructuring process if its overdue claim against the company exceeds the amount of 10 minimum monthly wages approved by the Government (2020: threshold ca. EUR 6 070). - Before filing a petition for restructuring proceedings, the initiator (company or creditor) must announce the intention to initiate the proceedings and set a term of 15-30 days deadline for fulfilment of the obligation or for conclusion of an agreement for financial aid.
+- Management body applies for restructuring proceedings - A creditor may also initiate the restructuring process if its overdue claim against the company exceeds the amount of 10 minimum monthly wages approved by the Government (2023: threshold ca. EUR 8 400) - Before filing a petition for restructuring proceedings, the initiator (company or creditor) must announce the intention to initiate the proceedings and set a term of 15-30 days deadline for fulfilment of the obligation or for conclusion of an agreement for financial aid

-- · reasons for initiation - · list of creditors and debtors of the company
+- · Reasons for initiation - · List of creditors and debtors of the company - · List of essential contracts - Maximum sum of permissible monthly payments required to cover operational expenses and thus keep the business running - Information on expected interim financing specifying the size, terms, conditions, methods of implementation and other sources of funding expected to be received before the restructuring plan is approved - Name of candidate for IP and their consent (if proposed) - Draft restructuring plan and Decision on approval of draft by company shareholders/ owners

-- maximum sum of permissible monthly payments required to cover operational expenses and thus keep the business running - information on expected interim financing specifying the size, terms, conditions, methods of implementation and other sources of funding expected to be received before the restructuring plan is approved - name of candidate for IP and their consent (if proposed) - draft restructuring plan and Decision on approval of draft by company shareholders/ owners - set of financial statements for the previous financial year
+Set of financial statements for the previous financial year

-- Deadline set by the court for lodging claims is 30 days from the date of publication of the court decision to open the restructuring proceedings on the supervisory authority's website. - Claims submitted later are approved only if lodged too late for important reasons. - · Court approves claims.
+- Deadline set by the court for lodging claims is 30 days from the date of publication of the court decision to open the restructuring proceedings on the supervisory authority's website - Claims submitted later are approved only if lodged too late for important reasons - · Court approves claims

-- · Court appoints IP.
+- · Court appoints IP

-- Company, creditors' meeting, petitioner may propose an IP and submit their consent to appointment.
+- Company, creditors' meeting, petitioner may propose an IP and submit their consent to appointment

-- · Natural or legal persons can be IP.
+- · Natural or legal persons can be IP

-Same requirements apply as for IP in bankruptcy proceedings.
+Same requirements apply as for IP in bankruptcy proceedings